devops329/devops/instruction/jwtPizza/jwtPizza.md

 ![jwt pizza logo](jwt-pizza-logo.png)

-In order for us to master the concepts of Quality Assurance and Developer Operations, we will work on a simple web application named JWT Pizza (pronounced Jot Pizza).
+In order for us to master the concepts of Quality Assurance and Development Operations, we will work on a simple web application named JWT Pizza (pronounced Jot Pizza).

 JWT Pizza provides the valuable service of exchanging BitCoin for virtual pizzas that are represented by a cryptographically signed token ([JWT](https://jwt.io/introduction)).
 JWT Pizza also provides the opportunity to create a franchise and cash in on the 🍕 virtual pizza craze.